sectra-medical/StructuredReportingTemplatesDevResources/DevComponents/README.md

 **name**: string - Normal html name.
 **onInputChange**?: (val: string) => void - The callback function to run when input text is changed.
 **onInputBlur**?: (val: string) => void - The callback function to run when the textarea loses focus.
+**preventOutput**?: boolean - If true, this component will not generate any report or json output.

 ### Example
 ```<SectraTextArea name="Comment" />```